material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ## Using buttons

-Before you can use the Material.io button, you need to add a dependency to the Material Components for Android library.
+Before you can use Material buttons, you need to add a dependency to the Material Components for Android library.
 For more information, go to the [Getting started](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md) page.

 ## Text button